DrTechDaddy/ChromaKlavar/README.md

 # ChromaKlavar
-Create a musical score in alternative "Klavar" notation as an HTML-CANVAS webpage.
+Create a musical score in alternative "Chromatonnetz-Klavar" notation as an HTML-CANVAS webpage.

 This site is not a score editor, more of an "SDK" consisting of examples and code resources to create your own score webpage.